coletivoEITA/chef-repo/README.md

 Chef Client install
 ===================

-The "official" way to do this is to run:

-    knife solo prepare client.domainname

 Chef client package comes with an isolated and buggy environment.
 This does not make it possible to install `pg` gem for example.
 Also, a newer version of rubygems is necessary to use specific\_install.